 What does a typical week look like for a Compass student?

-Students will be involved in Compass activities 6 days per week and receive Sunday for Sabbath rest.
-Each week they will receive a mixture of classroom instruction, practicum training, service-related activities and interpersonal team-building exercises.
-In addition, Compass students will spend 2 days a week working at Camp Cho-Yeh as they interact with campers and retreat guests.
+Students will be involved in Compass activities 6 days per week and receive one day off each week for reflection and rest.
+Each week they will receive a mixture of classroom instruction, practicum training, service-related activities, and interpersonal team-building exercises.
+In addition, Compass students will spend on average 10-15 hours a week working at Camp Cho-Yeh as they interact with campers and retreat guests.
 Group recreation and community building activities will also be provided, along with travel opportunities and independent study.